github/docs/content/github/teaching-and-learning-with-github-education/using-github-for-your-schoolwork.md

 ---
 title: Using GitHub for your schoolwork
-intro: 'As a student, use {{ site.data.variables.product.prodname_dotcom }} to collaborate on your school projects and build real-world experience.'
+intro: 'As a student, use {% data variables.product.prodname_dotcom %} to collaborate on your school projects and build real-world experience.'
 mapTopic: true
 redirect_from:
   - /articles/using-github-for-your-schoolwork